pattonsgirl/CEG3120/Projects/Project2/README.md

        - [wordle.sh](https://raw.githubusercontent.com/pattonsgirl/CEG3120/refs/heads/main/Projects/Project2/wordle.sh) to the default user's home directory
        - [index.html](https://raw.githubusercontent.com/pattonsgirl/CEG3120/refs/heads/main/Projects/Project2/index.html) to the default apache2 web content directory

-8. Use the "CloudFormation" in the AWS console to test your CloudFormation template and make sure it builds an image per specification.
+7. Use the "CloudFormation" in the AWS console to test your CloudFormation template and make sure it builds an image per specification.
 See [Identifying Success](#identifying-success)

    - If a stack fails during creation, associated resources (even if create was a success) will also be deleted (it is an all or nothing creation process)

 8. Diagram:
-   - how resources are connected.
+   - Your diagram should lay out how all the above resources are connected and the settings that your resources are configured for.
+You can think of how my in-class diagrams include boxes around difference resources and arrows noting what goes where (although my 9/27 diagram should never see the light of day).
 I'm leaving some creative openness here.
-You can combine an explanation to go with your visualization.
+I expect companion notes with your visualization to help someone understand what they are seeing.
-       - creating your diagram with the CloudFormation template Designer **will not** count for credit.
+       - creating your diagram with the CloudFormation Template Designer **will not** count for credit.
    - Recommended diagramming resources:
      - [Lucid Charts](https://www.lucidchart.com/pages/)
      - [Textographo](https://textografo.com/)